 Laboratory Support - Laboratory Support tools provide guidance in microscope work, dissections, and models.
-You will also find documents that will guide you in mastering the laboratory material.
+You will also find documents that will guide you in your mastery of the laboratory material.

-About Assessments - Assessments are essential for evaluating student progress in a course foundational to subsequent coursework.
-College program administrators need to know that you are progressing in your quest to become a competent medical professional.
+About Assessments - Assessments are essential tools for evaluating student progress in a course that is foundational for subsequent course work.
+It is vital to college program administrators to know that you are progressing in your quest to become a competent medical professional.
 Therefore, frequent exams are employed as assessment tools.
-The exams provide evidence of successful mastery of the curricula and serve as waypoints for students as they progress through a semester.
+Not only do the exams provide evidence of successful mastery of the curricula, but they also serve as way-points for the student as they progress through a semester.

 If a student studies hard and masters the material, the exam can be "fun."
 However, if you do not do well on an exam, "fun" may not be your experience.